sabrodigan/bookings/readme.md

 This app is very much a WIP and will help me locate any wire, plug, powersupply, tools, in fact anything that I store in the Really Useful Storage boxes, which are water tight and air tight.

 Now adding more content to README.MD to see if git pull works.
+Then I can use the editor of my choice, and I have a few in flight from VS Code, Goland and Webstorm.